Introduction: Why Behavior Reinforcement Matters Today

 3. Sustaining Motivation:

-Reinforce behaviours consistently and celebrate achievements to keep employees motivated.
+Reinforce behaviors consistently and celebrate achievements to keep employees motivated.

 4. Measuring Effectiveness: